dashsd/Getting-Cleaning-Data-Course-Project/README.md

 Contains of this repo are as follows:

-1.	run_analysis.r:	This R script is used for processing the data from a given data set & finally producing the required tidy data set.
+1.	run_analysis.R:	This R script is used for processing the data from a given data set & finally producing the required tidy data set.

 2. CodeBook.md:	A code book that describes the variables, the data, and any transformations or works that has been performed to clean up the data.